thrutheframe/Tiki3_Dragon/README.md

 -3010 fan (Please use the high static pressure version, those that runs at 8500rpm will not push enough air)\
 -5015 fan\
 \
-BLT offset: X= 35.5 Y=0\
+BLT offset: X= 35.5 Y=0
-\

 Please print in high temp filament.
 PLA and PLA+ will warp at the area closest to the heatblock.
-I print mine in CF petg
+I print mine in CF petg.

+I have the sets for self-tapping M3 and another for M3x4x6.3 brass inserts.
+I recommend using the brass insert version if you can.

+There is 2 versions for the mount. adxl and non-adxl. adxl is for Klipper users who want to install adxl1345.
+If you are a Marlin user, the non adxl version is better.

 If printing in ABS or any material that will shrink, please remember to scale while slicing.